Teacher stress: what should I do?

-The following article has been produced by the Education Support Partnership.
+Teacher stress can be one of the leading factors for school staff to leave the profession.
+The following article has been produced by Education Support.
 It is the UK’s only charity providing mental health and wellbeing support services to all education staff.

-The Education Support Partnership’s Teacher Wellbeing Index revealed that 67% of education professionals describe themselves as stressed.
-Check out these practical techniques for teachers and education staff on how to handle stress.
+Teacher stress levels increasing has been well recorded over recent years.
+The Education Support’s Teacher Wellbeing Index revealed that 67% of education professionals describe themselves as stressed.
+Below are a range of practical techniques for teachers and education staff on how to handle stress.

 Keep a list – make the tasks possible.
 Prioritise the tasks in order of importance and tick them off when done.
 Include the important people in your life as priorities and attend to these relationships first.